 If the answer is no, don’t expect miracles at the start, as this will take practice.
 Whatever is happening, take a few minutes and settle your breathing.
 Why?
 Breathing in, you stimulate the stress response a little; breathing out, you stimulate a relaxation response a little, so you want to focus on making your exhales a little longer than your inhales.

 Watch what is happening in your brain

 Ask yourself what is going on with your thought processes.
 Are you calling the person in the car in front a selection of choice names?
-Stop it.
-Your thoughts have a direct impact on what is happening in your body, again this is explained in the video.
+Could you stop it?
+Your thoughts directly impact what is happening in your body; again, this is explained in the video.
 Tell yourself the person in front is doing their best, show some compassion, as when you are compassionate, you feel less anger, and the stress response will start to calm down.

-If there is one thing to take away from this post it is to remember when you are stressed
+If there is one thing to take away from this post, remember when you are stressed.